Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 Thankfully, I was introduced to journaling and began to discover the benefits of writing a journal.

-Over time, I’ve discovered that with journaling, I can get my mind to work with me and that it’s actually a really powerful ally.
+Over time, I’ve discovered that with journaling, I can get my mind to work with me and that it’s actually a powerful ally.

 7 Benefits of writing a journal